If you’ve been longing to learn the tarot but have felt too daunted by the sheer weight of information out there, don’t worry.

 I certainly didn’t start out through any formal study programme.
 Having taught Tarot for years, I’ve seen first hand that some of the best readers have been those who just leapt in and started.

-Teaching Jonathan Ross’ wife, Jane Goldman, was easy as she just got it.
+Teaching the incredible screen writer (X-men, Kick Ass, The Kingsman) Jane Goldman, was easy as she just got it.
 You can get it just as easily and start using the power of the Tarot instantly.

 In this series, we’re going to work through the major arcana step by step.
 In each article, we’ll look at two of the major arcana cards from the Ryder Waite deck.